smorrrs/Desperados-III-Resources/timer_setup.md

 6. Press *OK*

-The timer should now be fully configured and automatically run when you start the first level of the game.
+The timer should now be fully configured and automatically begin when you start the first level of the game.